 When we think about natural medicine, it’s worth also considering the fact that our bodies were originally designed to be self-protecting.
 Modern life and resistance to some conditions have changed that landscape– but nevertheless, taking a more holistic approach to your health and wellbeing makes logical sense.

-Here are our top 5 tips for why you should consider taking a more natural approach to your health in 2019.
+Here are our top 5 tips for why you should consider taking a more natural approach to your health.

 1. It prevents as well as cures